Clementsaic/FlashcardsFuncUI/README.md

 - [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit)
 - [cuDNN](https://developer.nvidia.com/cudnn)
 - Make sure your system can see the libraries provided by the two prereqs above
+- I think you also need a CUDA compatible GPU?
+Which actually is really bad lol, I should probably make the GPU accelerated stuff opt-in.
 - I think NuGet probably handles everything else, idk though cause I don't use .net stuff much

+## Cool libraries I used
+- [FuncUI](https://github.com/fsprojects/Avalonia.FuncUI): Allows me to use [Avalonia](https://github.com/AvaloniaUI/Avalonia) in a slightly more F#ish manner
+- [KokoroSharp](https://github.com/Lyrcaxis/KokoroSharp): Lets me use [Kokoro-TTS](https://huggingface.co/spaces/hexgrad/Kokoro-TTS) in .NET, pretty fun stuff.

 ## XML Schema
 Since I haven't implemented an 'edit' function yet (which means the 'add card' feature I did implement is pretty useless, lol), to make card sets you'll need to write them up in xml.
 Fortunately, this is pretty easy.
 Here is an example of a valid card set XML file: